 When you purchase something with cash, your only method of seeking reimbursement is through the store from which you bought the product.
 We all know refund policies differ greatly and can often be a big headache.

 American Express is known for providing comprehensive purchase protection.
 With an eligible credit card, your purchase is protected against theft or accidental damage up to 90 days from that date of purchase.
 Upon a successful claim, you’ll be reimbursed the full amount of the charge to your credit card.

 When you carry a credit card, you have the purchasing power of whatever your credit limit is without the risk of carrying that same amount of cash.
 Most of us wouldn’t feel comfortable walking around with thousands of dollars in our pockets.
 When you carry your credit card, you are essentially maintaining your purchasing power while eliminating the risk of losing your money.

 We all know how important budgeting is for staying on top of your finances and reaching your financial goals.
-Using credit cards for everyday expenses makes budgeting all the more easier.
+Using credit cards for everyday expenses makes budgeting easier.
 Since credit cards are linked to online accounts, you can easily track your transactions upon logging in.

-You can link your credit card to a service like Personal Capital to track your spending or download your transactions into a spreadsheet.
+You can link your credit card to a service like Empower to track your spending or download your transactions into a spreadsheet.
 Either way, using your credit card for those expenses eliminates the need to enter your expenses manually and ultimately saves you time.

 Disadvantages to Using Your Credit Card for Everyday Expenses